-Contact: Nicola Lemmer, Executive Director, Colleges and Skills Development Branch, 250 387-1950 management professional)
+Contact: Nicola Lemmer, Executive Director, Colleges and Skills Development Branch, 250 387-1950

 President Mr. Jim Hamilton

-Chair of the Board Mr. Tom Styffe (semi-retired construction project
+Chair of the Board Mr. Tom Styffe (semi-retired construction project management professional)

+Concerl Decemintion

 The Okanagan College (OC) region extends from Osoyoos and Princeton in the south and west through to Mica Creek and Revelstoke in the north and east.
 OC has campuses in Kelowna, Vernon, Salmon Arm and Penticton, learning centres in Revelstoke and Summerland, and a literacy centre in Oliver.